 Like most people, I am pretty finicky about my coffee.

 I want a consistent cup from day to day.

 With my Keurig coffee maker, I get the same taste from cup to cup because each k-cup is pre-measured and packaged.

 But when I want to make coffee the old fashioned way, by grinding whole beans for a drip coffee maker or a percolator, it’s a little harder to get the formula right every time.
-If you are using ground coffee to brew a full pot – then you might want to read this post about creating a cheat sheet for brewing the perfect cup of coffee.

 Oh, yes – even something as simple as brewing whole bean coffee needs a few tools.